rogerHuntGauntlet/cco-gauntletv2/Ephors/a.md

 	* Design a user-friendly app that allows vibe coders to access meeting notes, PRD, and code repository after the meeting.
 	* Implement data integration with Google Drive, Dropbox, Twitter, email, and calendar using APIs and OAuth.
 	* Develop a machine learning model that analyzes user data and provides personalized recommendations for improving meeting productivity.
-3. **Second Brain Evaluation**:
+3. **Chief Cognitive Officer Evaluation**:
-	* Develop a natural language processing (NLP) model that evaluates "second brains" based on their performance, skills, and experience.
+	* Develop a natural language processing (NLP) model that evaluates "Chief Cognitive Officers" based on their performance, skills, and experience.
 	* Implement a rating system that allows clients to evaluate and hire vibe coders based on their performance.
 4. **Platform Infrastructure**:
 	* Design a scalable and secure platform infrastructure using cloud services such as AWS or Google Cloud.